Lifetime Value Report Walkthrough

 💡 Tip: Hovering your mouse over any cell in this section will pull up an explanation of the value you’re looking at.

-👉 Use case: Imagine this sample report came from your store.
+👉 Use case 1: Imagine this sample report came from your store.
 What would you do with the above information?
-While it’s hard to reach any firm conclusions by looking at just one cohort, the data here can suggest which reports to run, which filters to apply, and which cohorts to compare in order to learn valuable information about your customers.
+While it’s hard to reach firm conclusions from just one cohort, the data here can guide you on which reports to run, which filters to apply, and which cohorts to compare to uncover valuable customer insights.
+For example, we see that 38% of repurchasing customers in the June 2024 cohort generated significant sales totals in the six months after their first orders.
+What do these customers have in common?
+Are they coming from the same marketing channel, country, or promotion?
+Did they engage with a loyalty program?
+Since these customers are so valuable, you might run additional reports with filters to build a profile of your top-performing customers and identify similar opportunities.

 Analyzing data across multiple cohorts